Humanitarian Crisis in Gaza: How To Help

 What is happening in Gaza?

 Humanitarian conditions in Gaza have deteriorated to the point where the vast majority of the population can no longer access the food, water, medicine, fuel, and other basic resources they need for daily life.
 Frequent communications blackouts make it hard to calculate the number of missing persons, death tolls, and injury counts.
-Gaza’s health system has been at its breaking point for months, with hospitals overwhelmed, supplies scarce, health workers overworked, and many facilities damaged or destroyed.
+Gaza’s health system has been at its breaking point for over a year, with hospitals overwhelmed, supplies scarce, health workers overworked, and many facilities damaged or destroyed.

 What is Project HOPE doing to help?